reactiveui/website/input/docs/handbook/view-models/index.md

 # Creating a ViewModel class

 **ReactiveObject** is the base object for ViewModel classes, and it implements `INotifyPropertyChanged`.
 In addition, ReactiveObject provides `Changing` and `Changed` Observables to monitor object changes.
-A typical ViewModel created using ReactiveUI framework should inherit from ReactiveObject:
+A typical ViewModel created using ReactiveUI framework should inherit from `ReactiveObject` or implement `IReactiveObject` interface:

 ```cs
 public class ExampleViewModel : ReactiveObject { }